progsi/shs_yt_1300/README.md

 # shs_yt_1300
-This is the repository for the SHS-YouTube1300 dataset.
-A dataset of cover versions from YouTube.
+This is the repository for the *SHS-YouTube1300* dataset.
+A dataset of cover versions from *YouTube*.

 Resources and models we relied upon dataset creation:
 - *SHS100K* as seed dataset https://github.com/NovaFrost/SHS100K